When Are Stipends Taxable and How Do They Work?

 Therefore, it allows employers to provide cell phone stipends covering expenses related to work, such as device costs or monthly cell plans.
 IRS 2011 933 states that employers must provide documentation to prove that cell phones are essential for employees to complete their work; by doing so, this stipend is a non-taxable benefit.
 Employers can also provide a phone stipend as a taxable benefit if they like.

-Similarly, home office stipends help remote workers create a comfortable and functional workspace, covering expenses like office equipment, furniture, or noise-canceling headphones.
+Similarly, home office stipends or technology stipends help remote workers create a comfortable and functional workspace, covering expenses like office equipment, furniture, or noise-canceling headphones.
 These stipends are taxable, but there are exceptions if the employee can prove they’ve charged specific business expenses to the company.

 Professional development stipends invest in your employees’ growth, skills enhancement, and career advancement.
 Also known as educational assistance stipends, these assist employees in acquiring new knowledge, improving their expertise, and staying relevant in their respective fields.
-Your team members might use them to attend conferences, workshops, and seminars or to complete courses and obtain industry certifications.
+Your team members might use employee development benefits to attend conferences, workshops, and seminars or to complete courses and obtain industry certifications.

 Employers can offer up to $5,250 per year per employee as a tax-free benefit.
 Any amount exceeding this threshold may be subject to regular income tax.